Winter Whoolies: Project Warmth Society

 Civics 101: Would You Act to Right a Wrong?

 Would You Act to Right a Wrong Would you act to right a wrong?
-When Cheryl donated her SUV in March of 2012, her intention was to serve and support her area animal shelter.
-Thanks to her practical compassion (her vehicle raised a donation of $2100.00!) and written feedback, her donated Toyota Rav4 will inspire young people to think beyond themselves to find unique ways to contribute to their communities.
+When Cheryl donated her SUV in March of 2012, she intended to serve and support her area animal shelter.
+Her simple wish grew into so much more!
 Continue reading "Civics 101: Would You Act to Right a Wrong?" →

 10 Myths About Tax Credits